‘Bachelor In Paradise’ Star Demi Burnett Continues To Be Slammed On Insta For On-Air Romance With Kristian

 “Hey Demi… HAD YOU BEEN DATING ANOTHER MAN. ( like you criticized that guy on Hanna’s season for coming on the show when he was in a relationship) you would have been in the same spot and people would have hated on you.
 BUT since you were in a queer relationship it’s now acceptable,” they said.

-It’s not news for Bachelor Nation fans that Demi is the first, non-heterosexual cast member.
+It’s not news for Bachelor Nation fans that Demi is the first non-heterosexual cast member.
 For this reason alone, her appearance is breaking new ground.

 At the same time, bringing on an “outsider” like Kristian as a cast member on BiP has also never been done before.
 And many people can’t imagine such concessions being made for any other contestant.

-This isn’t to mention that many fans are feeling badly for Derek Peth, who seemingly had a good thing going with Burnett at first.
-But now that he’s been sidelined with the entrance of Kristian, it doesn’t seem like he is on the right path to finding everlasting love on the show.
+Many fans are feeling badly for Derek Peth, who seemingly had a good thing going with Burnett at first.
+But now that he’s been sidelined with the entrance of Kristian, it doesn’t seem like he is on the right path to find everlasting love on the show.